 • Oak Grove Butte – Named for the Oak Grove Fork of the Clackamas River and not because of any groves of oaks on its slopes.1

-• Oak Gove Fork, Clackamas River – In early days, Wapinitia, on the east side of the Cascade Range was known as Oak Grove, and because this fork headed in that general direction it was known as Oak Grove Fork.1
+• Oak Grove Fork, Clackamas River – In early days, Wapinitia, on the east side of the Cascade Range was known as Oak Grove, and because this fork headed in that general direction it was known as Oak Grove Fork.1

 • Silver King Mountain – It was named for a mining claim nearby which was located by some Portland men.1